exercism/problem-specifications/exercises/resistor-colors/description.md

 * Each resistor has a resistance value.
 * Resistors are small - so small in fact that if you printed the resistance value on them, it would be hard to read.
 To get around this problem, manufacturers print color-coded bands onto the resistors to denote their resistance values.
 Each band acts as a digit of a number.
-For example, if they printed a brown strip (value 1) followed by a green strip (value 5), it would translate to the number 15.
+For example, if they printed a brown band (value 1) followed by a green band (value 5), it would translate to the number 15.

 In this exercise, you are going to create a helpful program so that you don't have to remember the values of the bands.
 The program will take two colors as input, and output the correct number.